Khamzat Chimaev

-Early life and education
+Early life and career

-Chimaev was born in the village of Gvardeyskoye in todays Chechnya, Russia, which at that time was the de facto independent Chechen Republic of Ichkeria, where he started wrestling when he was five years old.
-He allegedly won a bronze medal at the Russian National Championships in the junior level.
-In 2013, when he was 18, he immigrated to Sweden with his mother, joining his older brother.
+Chimaev was born on 1 May 1994 in Gvardeyskoye, Chechen Republic, Russia to a poor and conservative Muslim Chechen family.
+He started wrestling at the age of five in the village of Gvardeyskoye.
+It has been reported he won a bronze medal at the Russian National Championships in the junior level.
+In 2013, when he was 18, he emigrated to Sweden with his mother, joining his older brother.